 The basic profile is reasonable if not great – M8″, 2+ for both WS and BS, 5 wounds and 5 attacks.
 They only have a 5+ armour save, but this is mitigated by the 2+ invulnerable save on offer from their shadowfield – although this save cannot be re-rolled for any reason whatsoever, and the first time it fails it stops working for the rest of the game, so for the amusement of fate you’ll usually roll a 1 the first time a lasgun comes your way.

 The gear list is fairly limited too.
 The basic equipment is a splinter pistol (which is ok) and a huskblade, which gives a neat +1S, AP-2, and damage D3.
 In the codex your options are to swap the huskblade for an agoniser, power sword or venom blade, and the splinter pistol for a blast pistol.
-In an environment which allows index options, there’s also the possibility of a phantasm grenade launcher and a blaster, although we expect this to be rare competitively.
+In an environment which allows Legends options, there’s also the possibility of a phantasm grenade launcher and a blaster, although we expect this to be rare competitively.

 Finally, there’s the Overlord ability, which takes the shape of the ubiquitous 8th edition “re-roll 1s to hit” buff for friendly <KABAL> units.

 After reading this you might be wondering why Archons are being highlighted as a core unit!
-Partly this is due to the requirement to take them – if you want to run a Kabal detachment which isn’t a pure Air Wing, you need at least one, and for a Battalion you’ll want two (incidentally – this is a point where the old Dracon profile for a “junior Archon” is sorely missed).
+Partly this is due to the requirement to take them – if you want to run a Kabal detachment which isn’t a pure Air Wing, you need at least one, and for a Battalion you’ll want two, although you can also fill the slot with Drazhar or one of the Ynnari characters like Yvraine.
 However, there are a couple of other key things which elevate the basic Archon and its somewhat confused profile.